bytebase/bytebase.com/content/docs/sql-editor/run-queries.md

 to run DDL or DML change queries, SQL Editor will prompt you to create a new issue to start the [SQL change workflow](/docs/change-database/change-workflow).

-Workspace Owners and DBAs are allowed to execute any SQL statements in [Admin Mode](/docs/sql-editor/admin-mode).
+Workspace Admins and DBAs are allowed to execute any SQL statements in [Admin Mode](/docs/sql-editor/admin-mode).

 The read-only mode is not available for MongoDB, but you also can execute the statements in [Admin Mode](/docs/sql-editor/admin-mode).